jerryOluranti/jerryOluranti/README.md

 -  👯 I’m looking to collaborate with other devs and engineers

-- 🥅 2022 Goals: Contribute more to Open Source projects, Build my word scramble game for android 😎
+- 🥅 2023 Goals: Build, scale and bootstrap my SaaS startup

 - ⚡ Fun fact: I love gaming but have absolutely no time to play games 😂